DoHyeonhak/DoHyeonhak/README.md

 2024 <br>
 * Start Coding
-* Create Contact CRUD Program in C
+* Create Contact CRUD Program in C, Java
 * Pard(IT Collaboration Club) as an iOS Developer (2024.9 ~ 2025.1)
 * Create Application "Moment" in Swift